Andrea/BytesizeArchitectureSessionsWeb/README.md

-# The info website for Bytesize Architecture Sessions
+# Bytesize Architecture Sessions

+This page mostly hosts the information site for Bytesize Architecture Sessions.